edgedb/easy-edgedb/chapter11/index.md

 }
 ```

-Next, let's write a function where we have two characters fight.
+Next, let's write a function that's less useful but more fun and which will teach us some interesting concepts in EdgeDB.
+The function will have two `Person` objects fight each other, so we'll call it `fight()`.
 We will make it as simple as possible: the character with more strength wins, and if their strength is the same then the second player wins.

+You might be tempted to write this function as follows, but it doesn't quite work!

 ```sdl
 function fight(one: Person, two: Person) -> str